tqre/archlive-saltmaster/NOTES.md

 - multiple qemu-machines, macaddressing scripts,
 - with qemu networking, main classroom server doesn't need to serve more IP's with dhcp
-- 128MB of memory is enough to run salt-minion
+- 128MB of memory is barely enough to run salt-minion, have to give some more probably

 ## TODO